 The Executive Director of Internal Audit will coordinate internal and independent outside audit activities to ensure adequate coverage and minimize duplication of effort.

-Standards – The responsibility of Internal Audit is to serve the University in a manner that is consistent with the standards established by the internal audit community.
-At a minimum it shall comply with the relevant professional audit standards and the Institute of Internal Auditors’ (IIA) mandatory guidance including the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
+Standards – The responsibility of Internal Audit is to serve the University in a manner that is consistent with the standards established by the Institute of Internal Auditors (IIA) and required by the Regulatory Code of Washington 43.88.160(4)(a) and the Office of Financial Management State Administrative & Accounting Manual Chapter 22.
+Internal Audit shall comply with the IIA mandatory elements of the International Professional Practices Framework, including the Core principles for the Professional Practice of Internal Auditing, the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.

 Approved by Board of Regents - November 8, 2018